 Phase 1 of the route was completed in June 2015 and runs between Hallsworth Road and Cleavley Athletics Track.

-Construction of the second phase of the route began in January 2017 and will link the Bridgewater Canal at Worsley to Phase 1 at Cleavley Athletics Track.
+The second phase of the route was completed in July 2017 and links the Bridgewater Canal at Worsley to Phase 1 at Cleavley Athletics Track.